Hand, foot and mouth disease is a common infection that causes mouth ulcers and spots on the hands and feet.

 Antibiotics won't help as hand, foot and mouth disease is caused by a virus.

-If you're unsure whether you or your child has hand, foot and mouth disease, you can call the NHS 24 '111' service or your GP for advice.
+If you're unsure whether you or your child has hand, foot and mouth disease, you can phone 111 or your GP for advice.

 Get advice from your GP if you're pregnant and you become infected within a few weeks of your due date.
 Infection in pregnancy is usually nothing to worry about, but there's a small chance it could make your baby ill if you're infected shortly before you give birth.